materialsinnovation/pymks/CALL.md

 Microstructure informatics is an emerging suite of signal processing techniques, advance statistical tools and data science methods tailored specifically to the study of microstructure in materials science.
-The Materials Knowledge System (MKS) forms an important element of microstructure informatics by employing spatial statistical methods to create meta-models of top-down localization relationships.
+The Materials Knowledge System (MKS) forms an important part of microstructure informatics by employing a regression technique to generate microstructure/response relationships.

 This goal of the Materials Knowledge System (MKS) workshop will be to provide participants with a practical knowledge in using spatial